-- 1. FDIC insurance coverage; - 2.
-A Bond, Bill, Certificate of Indebtedness, or Treasury Note of the United States, or other evidence of indebtedness of the United States that is guaranteed as to principal and interest by the United States; - 3.
-Obligations, the principal and interest on which, are unconditionally guaranteed or insured by the State of Texas;

-- 4. A Bond of the State of Texas or a county, city or other political subdivision of the State of Texas having been rated at no less than "A" or its equivalent by a nationally recognized rating agency with a remaining maturity of ten years or less; - 5.
-Obligations of the United States' agencies and instrumentalities, limited to the FHLB, FNMA, FFCB and FHLMC; or - 6.
-A letter of credit issued to the City by the Federal Home Loan Bank.
+- 1. FDIC insurance coverage - 2.
+A bond, bill, or note of the United States Treasury or other indebtedness that is guaranteed by the United States - 3.
+Obligations that are unconditionally guaranteed or insured by the State of Texas - 4.
+A bond of the State of Texas or a county, city or other political subdivision of the State of Texas having been rated at no less than A or its equivalent by a nationally recognized rating agency with a remaining maturity of ten years or less - 5.
+Obligations of the United States' agencies and instrumentalities, limited to the FHLB, FNMA, FFCB and FHLMC - 6.
+A letter of credit issued to the City by the Federal Home Loan Bank